17th SS Panzergrenadier Division Götz von Berlichingen: Defense of Germany

 The Götz von Berlichingen took part in the defense of the 'West Wall' until March 18, 1945, when the Americans broke through.
 At this time its armored vehicle strength comprised 62 assault guns (of which 47 were operational) as well as two Panzer IV tanks.
 On March 22, division commander SS-Oberführer Fritz Klingenberg was killed in action.
 That day, the division abandoned all its vehicles and began to retreat, but only some 500 to 600 men escaped US encirclement in the Pfaelzer Forest and reached Wiesloch on the east bank of the Rhine.

 By April 1, the division's strength was rebuilt to roughly 7,000 men.
 It then took part in the Battle of Buchhof and Stein am Kocher and the Battle of Heilbronn.
 Subsequently, the division defended the Jagst and Tauber River valleys, as well as Bad Mergentheim.
 Although greatly reduced in numbers, it took part in the defense of Nuremberg, where the 38th SS Regiment was destroyed by April 20.
 The rest of the division continued fighting until the 24th, and then fell back to Donauwörth on the Danube.

 The last organized engagement fought by the division was on April 29, 1945, at Moosburg, Germany.
 It was there that the division's commander attempted to use Stalag VII-A, the largest POW camp in Germany, as a sort of hostage to buy time to escape across the Isar River.
 Their effort was frustrated when the commander of the 14th Armored Division learned of the plan, and ordered his Combat Command A to take Moosburg, capture the bridge across the Isar River, and most importantly, secure and protect the Allied Prisoners of War.
 The American infantry and tank force advanced to Moosburg, and without delay attacked the defensive positions of the 17th SS Panzergrenadier Division in front of the town.
 It fell following a brief, but ferocious battle.
 That same day the 14th Armored Division took over 7,000 German POWs, mostly SS.

 On May 5, five days after Hitler's suicide, and three days before Nazi Germany's surrender, elements of the division attacked the 13th-century castle Itter Castle in Tyrol, Austria.
 Castle Itter (administratively a part of the Dachau concentration camp complex) was a prison for high-ranking French VIPs, the so-called Ehrenhäftlinge ("honor prisoners"), including politicians Paul Reynaud and Édouard Daladier, labor leader Léon Jouhaux, and former commanders-in-chief Maxime Weygand and Maurice Gamelin.
 The SS force wanted to execute all such prisoners.
-The attack was defeated by the 23rd Tank Battalion of the US 12th Armored Division under the command of Captain John C. 'Jack' Lee Jr., the former prisoners themselves, and anti-Nazi elements of the Wehrmacht under the command of Major Josef 'Sepp' Gangl, who died in the battle.
+The attack was defeated by the 23rd Tank Battalion of the US 12th Armored Division under the command of Captain John C. 'Jack' Lee Jr., the former prisoners themselves, SS-Hauptsturmführer Kurt-Siegfried Schrader and anti-Nazi elements of the Wehrmacht under the command of Major Josef 'Sepp' Gangl, who died in the battle.

 The remaining members of the division surrendered to the US 101st Airborne Division at Rottach-Egern, north of Kufstein, on May 6, 1945.